MariageClementine/DVD-Companion/README.md

 - the fishes you discovered
 - the stars you got for each fish
 - what fishes are yet to be caught
+- the number of fish Roes (0,1 or 2) you have yet to get for breeding

-The display will be categorized by depth, just like the Marinca app in-game.
-A filter will be added pour help you find quicker what you need.
+The display will be categorized by zone, just like the Marinca app in-game.
+A filter will be added to help you find what you need more quickly.

-### Planned tools for conception (subject to changes)
+### Planned tools for conception (subject to change)
 - On the web
   - A MySQL database
   - Spring for the back-end